AmbitiousCity/website-source/content/articles/density/density-1.rst

-Why are urban planners so concerned about density?
+Why are planners so concerned with urban density?
 ====================================================

-:slug: why-are-urban-planners-so-concerned-about-density
+:slug: q-why-are-planners-so-concerned-with-urban-density
-:summary: Why are urban planners so concerned about density?
+:summary: Why are planners so concerned with urban density?
 :category: Question
 :subcategory:
 :tags: Density